There’s a trick to measuring syrup, honey or molasses to make sure you get all of it out of the cup or spoon.

 - Empty contents of cup into mixing bowl.
 You needn’t use a scraper to get it out for hardly a drop of syrup stays in the cup.

-|Level measurements, new cooks!
-Make sure lid’s on snug before you put the baking powder away.|
+Level measurements, new cooks!
+Make sure lid’s on snug before you put the baking powder away.

-Source: Vintage cookery chart
+Source: Much of this is from a Vintage cookery chart